mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 In this case closure has limitation.
 It can't capture extenal variables.This limitation can be overcome, but need using dyn trait calls.
 Now its outscope.

 ## Functions and closures as return type.
-Currying.
-### Construct functions and return it.
 Functions and closures can not only accept other function as argument, but using functions and closures as return.